 Put a few weights in your day pack and hit the treadmill.
 Let your shoulders and back get used to the weight while on the move.
 If something doesn’t feel right (your arms go numb or your back freaks out) consider getting properly fitted for a proper hiking pack.

 Life tends to get in the way when it comes to exercise, but that isn’t an excuse not to train.
 You can do squats while watching TV or take your dog on an extra lap around the park with your pack on to train for Everest Base Camp.
 Squeeze in exercise time whenever you can to get the most out of training.
 Sometimes this means getting a little creative with how you work out.

 Learn to Breathe

 The final part of your training, young padawan, is learning to breathe.
 In the mountains where the air is thin, breathing often feels like sucking through a straw.
 For many, this new sensation can produce panic.
-While trekking through a particularly tough section of trail, time your breathes with your feet.
+While trekking through a particularly tough section of trail, time your breaths with your feet.
 This tried and true mountaineering trick helps even the burliest of alpinists get to the top.
-Take on step, breathe.
+Take one step, breathe.
 Take another step, breathe.
 Remember, it’s not a race by slowing down, your body can adjust to the thin air.